xeruf/instalee/README.md

 ### Planned
 - detection mechanism for handlers and features
   (e.g. whether they support batching)
+- Ability to use multiple repos, including remote ones
+- Handle missing versions in older os version repos

 - helper/hook for adding packages to groups upon install (at least for `pacman`)
-- Ability to use multiple repos, including remote
 - Log Installs for reuse
-- AUR: Install man-page, Readme to /usr/share/doc

 ### Random TODOs
 - Debug corner cases